gdsec-test/dcu-middleware/README.md

 ```

 ## Built With
-This project utilizes Celery, as well as the internal projects dcdatabase, cmap_ervice, and blindAl
+This project utilizes Celery, as well as the internal projects dcdatabase, cmap_service, and blindAl